piotrorlowski/frontend_challenge/README.md

 ## Venv

-1. If there would be some problems to docker installation, this is an alternative (btw. this is faster than docker build).
+1. If there would be some problems with docker installation, this is an alternative (btw. this is faster than docker build).
 2. `git clone git@github.com:piotrorlowski/frontend_challenge.git && cd frontend_challenge && touch app/.env`.
 3. in `.env` put: